· articles · 3 min read

 127.0.0.1 my-api-server.localhost

-Step 4: Configure Caddy with the custom domain
+Step 4: Configure Caddy as a reverse proxy

 After setting up your DNS via the /etc/hosts file, you need to create a Caddyfile to use your custom domain and ensure Caddy handles HTTPS for it.
 Create a file named Caddyfile to route all the requests coming to this domain to localhost:3000